Tag: Misawa Days

 stats wars

 The Morse aisle has managed not only to boost their stats to their highest levels in 16 months, but they’ve managed to take first place over three other flights, also the first time in over a year.
-To celebrate, day workers from all offices came out to clap Mark Ursich on the back and offer other congratulations.
-Also asked how he cheated to do it.
+To celebrate, day workers from all offices came out to clap Mark Ursich on the back and offer Read.